Spinningfields: History

 In July 2010, Allied London scrapped the 'Manchester Hotel' project which would have replaced Manchester House.
 Instead, a retail and office development incorporating a retail arcade linking Bridge Street to The Avenue was created by reconfiguring the building.
 Tower 12, the building in question, was also refurbished.

 In July 2013, it was announced that work was set to begin on 1 Hardman Street, a five-storey office block, with tenant MediaCom to occupy the entire 17,000 sqft building.
 Mike Ingall described it as "a watershed for the restart of commercial development at the estate, which has been on hold since the completion of 3 Hardman Street in 2009".
 In November 2013, Allied London submitted plans for a new office block, the Cotton Building.
 Planning permission was granted for the 10-storey building in January 2014.
 Allied London began construction after securing a £15m loan towards the building; the North West Evergreen Fund provided £10m and Greater Manchester Combined Authority's Growing Places fund supplied £5m.
 In March 2016, with the building – renamed as XYZ – nearing completion and fully pre-let, Allied London sold it to Union Investment for £85 million.

 Also in January 2014, Allied London submitted plans for the demolition of Quay House and the construction of Number One Spinningfields, a 19-storey high-rise designed by SimpsonHaugh and Partners.
 The building provides over 340,000 sqft of office space and features a restaurant on the top floor.
 Ingall stated that "No 1 Spinningfields will be the district's most imposing building to date and one of Manchester's most stand-out office buildings".
-Allied London agreed a pre-let with PwC for 50,000 sqft in March 2015, with demolition of Quay House beginning thereafter.
+Allied London agreed to a pre-let with PwC for 50,000 sqft in March 2015, with demolition of Quay House beginning thereafter.
 In February 2017, the building topped out, with full completion scheduled for July.